Enabling wind as a distributed

 PNNL’s distributed wind research, funded by the U.S. Department of Energy’s Wind Energy Technologies Office (WETO), supports WETO’s goal of advancing wind energy technology as a distributed energy resource to contribute maximum societal, economic and power system benefits.

 For examples of distributed wind energy projects, please see the distributed wind photo gallery.

 PNNL has produced the Distributed Wind Market Report since 2012.
 This report provides a comprehensive overview of the distributed wind market and can help guide future investments and decisions by industry, utilities, federal and state agencies, and other interested parties.
 The report and associated products provide key information to help stakeholders understand and access market opportunities and inform distributed wind industry research and development needs.

-PNNL's distributed wind project dataset
+PNNL's distributed wind project database